 - the connection is flexible, and thus shear forces are prevented or temporarily absorbed.

-We hope that with this page we could bring you closer to how important quality is for us.
-We deliberately rely on high-quality, and therefore inevitably more expensive materials.
-Because only in this way, we can meet our own standards.
+We hope that this page has given you an understanding of how important quality is to us.
+We deliberately use high-quality, and therefore inevitably more expensive and elaborate, materials.
+This is the only way we can live up to our own standards.
+With CF Premium we go one better.

 If you have any further questions about our process, don't hesitate to send us a message or visit our article: What is carbon fiber?